ekuluke/myFirstGit/README.md

 # myFirstGit

-Got back the github website and use their markdown editor to create a read me that has:
-• Project title
-• A project description
-• install instructions
-• run instructions
-• write a table of weeks for the course, and the course content.

 ## Description
 myFirstGit is my first git that has been created as part of my weekly assessment for a universty course.